 - Failure of the stomach to return to its pre-pregnancy tone

 - Continence issues

 Pilates can aid these issues by improving your alignment, strength, control and flexibility.
 It allows us to target certain areas that need to get stronger or need to be stretched.
 Pilates allows us to teach you to move and exercise properly while allowing for the significant changes your body goes through even after delivery.

-Mums & Bubs classes allow you to bring your infants or to the class and in some cases the exercises can include your child!
+Mums & Bubs are postnatal mat classes that allow you to bring your infants or kids to the class and in some cases the exercises can include your child!
 There is no need to bring your infant; however, you should feel free to do so.

-Mums & Bubs classes are limited to of five participants.
+Mums & Bubs classes are limited to five participants.

-Please note: You must provide evidence of medical clearance to participate in prenatal classes.
+Please note: You must provide evidence of medical clearance to participate in Pilates if you are pregnant.
 If you wish to return to Pilates within the first 3 months following delivery then we also require a letter of medical clearance.